 The flame of independence is the favorite object of the photo hunter.
 Some photographers prefer to take pictures in the afternoon when the flame shines brightly under the afternoon sunlight.
 Some others choose to take pictures at night when the golden flame shines with the colorful lights around.

 The National Monument fountain is the most interesting activity offered in Monas.
 With colorful lights and beautiful water attractions.
 This show makes Monas a lovable place for hanging out at night.
-With complete supporting facilities such as a food court area and toilet for people with disabilities.
+Monas has complete supporting facilities such as a food court area and toilet for people with disabilities.

-Tired of walking try the free bike.
-Monas provides 100 bikes for visitors to explore the area for free.
+Monas has 100 bikes for visitors to explore the area for free.
 Before using the bike, visitors can download Gowes Apps in the play store or app store.
 Scan the unique code right at the back of the bike and roam around.

 As the landmark of Jakarta, Monas National Monument is very easy to reach.
 Located in Medan Merdeka Barat street.
 Monas is situated near other well-known tourist spots such as the National Museum.

 The landmark is also accessible with Transjakarta which will stop at the Monas National Monument bus shelter.
 Try the free city tour bus in Sarinah.
 From Sarinah mall the bus will arrive at the destination in only 10 minutes.